mnederlof/com.ubnt.unifi/README.md

 Please note: only paired devices are being considered as device in all flow contexts.
 Non-paired devices are not being considered.

 ## Geting started:
-* Configure settings for Unifi Controller via Homey Settings panel.
+* Configure settings for UniFi Controller via Homey Settings panel.
 * Go to Devices > Add new device wizard
 * Select device you want to pair with Homey.
   * It will only show devices known to your controller for the last 24 hours.

 ## Supported devices:
-* Wifi devices connected to Unifi accesspoints, connected via Unifi Controller.
+* Wifi devices connected to UniFi accesspoints, connected via UniFi Controller.

-For supported accesspoints, see [Unifi download page](https://www.ubnt.com/download/unifi/) for more information.
+For supported accesspoints, see [UniFi download page](https://www.ubnt.com/download/unifi/) for more information.

-This version has been tested against version 5.3.x of the Ubiquiti Unifi Controller software.
+This version has been tested against version 5.3.x of the Ubiquiti UniFi Controller software.

 ## Supported Languages:
 * English